aplteam/Tatin/docs/PackageConfiguration.md

 ## Overview

 Every package has a configuration file: that's one of the things that actually make it a package.
-It defines all there needs to be defined in order to consume the package, and to announce its existence to the world.
+It defines all that is required in order to consume the package, and to announce its existence to the world.

 This is an example: